When something seems too good to be true, it's time to check the user reviews.

 Watch out for: The resounding user complaint is that Zoho’s support is not very good.
 Due to this, users report purchasing the software and still not being up-and-running after weeks.
 Furthermore, getting full use out of the software “requires custom development,” even after enrolling employees in Zoho’s expensive training.

-Summary: Nutshell is an award-winning, “sneaky powerful” CRM that helps sales teams close more deals faster.
-Powerful enough to support any element of your business and simple enough to implement in less than a day, Nutshell is favored among small to medium-sized companies who know better than to overpay for software they’ll never use.
+Summary: Nutshell is an all-in-one sales and marketing platform that helps sales teams close more deals faster.
+Powerful enough to support any element of your business and simple enough to implement without a paid admin or IT department, Nutshell is favored among small to medium-sized companies who know better than to overpay for software they’ll never use.

 Furthermore, Nutshell's features often outshine the competitors’ in terms of both usability and comprehensiveness, according to customer reviews.